arpansahu/great_chat/Readme.md

 ### Step 4: CI/CD using Jenkins

-Installing Jenkins
+### Installing Jenkins

 Reference: https://www.jenkins.io/doc/book/installing/linux/

-Jenkins requires Java in order to run, yet certain distributions don’t include this by default and some Java versions are incompatible with Jenkins.
+Jenkins requires Java to run, yet certain distributions don’t include this by default and some Java versions are incompatible with Jenkins.

 There are multiple Java implementations which you can use.
 OpenJDK is the most popular one at the moment, we will use it in this guide.